metal3-io/cluster-api-provider-metal3/docs/getting-started.md

 ##### IRONIC_INSPECTOR_URL

-This is the URL of the ironic inspector endpoint.
+This is the URL of the Ironic Inspector endpoint.
 For example:

 ```sh